 In 2014 Dunottar School joined United Learning, becoming part of a national educational group that seeks to improve the life chances of all the children and young people which it serves.
 This exciting phase in the school’s history saw Dunottar become co-educational, a move which proved to be exceptionally popular.

 United Learning made immediate investments to Dunottar to develop the already excellent facilities.
 Recent developments include the construction of a £2.2 million Sixth Form Centre, opened in April 2019, providing additional modern classrooms, individual and collaborative study areas, along with a café and recreation room.
-In January 2021, construction work was completed on our Performing Arts Centre, with 500-seat theatre, Drama and Music facilities.
+In January 2021, construction work was completed on the Castle Performing Arts Centre, with 500-seat theatre, Drama and Music facilities.